Manu

 fall from a three story building.

-[000134] The optical device can be optimized based on the desired
+[000134] The optical device can be optimized based on the

-automated staining or sample separation, the inclusion of a cell
+features such as automated staining or sample separation, the

-counter feature for keeping track of the level of parasitimia,
+inclusion of a cell counter feature for keeping track of the

-optical filters placed in front of the light source or in front of
+level of parasitimia, optical filters placed in front of the

-the lens, etc.
+light source or in front of the lens, etc.

-[000135] In some embodiments, the folding accuracy is accomplished
+[000135] In some embodiments, the folding accuracy is

-self-alignment is further improved by providing structural closed
+some embodiments, self-alignment is further improved by

-loops in folding steps.
+providing structural closed loops in folding steps.

 [000136] In some embodiments, the optical microscope can have an